RutaMakwana/hello-world/README.md

 Hello abcd,

 I am learning to use github.
 I am an intern.
+I study masters.
-I study masters How are You?
+How are You?